EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 ## Examples
-For examples see formations.txt in https://github.com/endless-sky/endless-sky/pull/4471 (and provide review-feedback on those directly there).
+For examples of formation defintions see formations.txt in https://github.com/endless-sky/endless-sky/pull/4471 (and provide review-feedback on those directly there).

-The screenshots and movie in this PR also show how the formations will look in-game.
+The screenshots and movie in that PR also show how the formations will look in-game.